MetaLex-Tech/borg-core/README-yearnBorg.md

 1. Operation is initiated on the MetaLeX OS webapp
 2. A Snapshot proposal will be submitted via API using Yearn's existing voting settings
-3. MetaLeX's Snapshot oracle will submit the results onchain to an executor contract (`SnapShotExecutor`), which will have the proposed transaction pending for co-approval
+3. MetaLeX's Snapshot oracle (`oracle`) will submit the results onchain to an executor contract (`SnapShotExecutor`), which will have the proposed transaction pending for co-approval
-4. `ychad.eth` will approve by executing the operation through the MetaLeX OS webapp
+4. `ychad.eth` will co-approve it by executing the operation through the MetaLeX OS webapp

+### Future On-chain Governance Transition

+The veYFI Snapshot governance will be replaced with on-chain governance at some point, at which we will implement a bridge contract `YearnGovExecutor` that looks up voting results on Yearn's on-chain governance contract and performs the following:
+- Verify the vote is passed
+- Extract and execute its instructions (specifically `target`, `value`, `calldata`)

+The transition process is as follows:

+1. Deploy `YearnGovExecutor` and set `ychad.eth` as its owner
+2. A Snapshot proposal will be submitted to replace `SnapShotExecutor` with `YearnGovExecutor`.
+   More specifically, it is done by transferring `SudoImplant`'s and `EjectImplant`'s owner to `YearnGovExecutor`

+After the transition, the co-approval process will become:

+1. Operation is initiated on the MetaLeX OS webapp
+2. An on-chain proposal will be submitted to Yearn governance contract
+3. Once the vote passed, `ychad.eth` will co-approve it by executing the operation through MetaLex OS webapp

 ## Key Parameters